gauravgargmit08/mmt/README.md

 - Assuming Layover between two flights or Bus should not be more than 1 days for customer convenience .
 - Program is searching top 50 routes over maximum of 10 hopes in the routes graph.
   - We can create dynamic config as per business and technical feasibility.
 - It uses **JGRAPHT** for storing routes of flight and buses.
-Medium of travel like Bus and Flight is used as releationship property.Database like Neo4J graph based is better candidate for this use case.
+Medium of travel like Bus and Flight is used as releationship property.
+Database like Neo4J graph based is better candidate for this use case.
-  Data modelling of Neo4j which have more 360 view of relationships between from and to ,flexibility and better performance.
+  - Data modelling of Neo4j which have more 360 view of relationships between from and to ,flexibility and better performance.
 Due to time constraint using in-memory graph based library.
 - Program is using ConcurrentHashMap to keep track of added route in routeGraph.
   If already added with same type like Flight no need to add again.We can use distributed Cache like Redis or Aerospike for better performance and features.
 - Two kafka topic is being polled for the consumption of events mentioned in the file.
 These events will be sink into store and in parallel it will also create route graph.